Francis Edward Pollard, MA (Frank)

 As a colleague I always found him loyal and easy to work with.30

 Although short-listed for the wardenship of Dalton Hall, he never got over the disappointment of not getting it—the last straw in a number of disappointments.
 He did not again take salaried employment; this imposed, especially in later years, a certain simplicity of life, but it also gave him time to serve Friends.
 The family lived largely on Mary's unearned income, though financial assistance came from various sources, including Mary's sister Bertha Morrell.
-Frank did occasional supply teaching at Leighton Park and Sidcot schools (Sidcot in spring 1923 and spring 1924), some lecturing for the WEA (including, in October 1928, a course which met in the library of Eton College) and the Educational Settlements Association, as well as a good deal of private tutoring in and around Reading (including, from November 1934 to July 1935, a nephew of the King of Egypt, Ismail Hassan, who had to pass Matric. before he could take the title of Prince!; he received a total of 18 guineas for this service).31
+Frank did occasional supply teaching at Leighton Park and Sidcot schools (Sidcot in spring 1923 and spring 1924), some lecturing for the WEA (including, in October 1928, a course which met in the library of Eton College) and the Educational Settlements Association, as well as a good deal of private tutoring in and around Reading (including, from November 1934 to July 1935, a nephew of the King of Egypt, Ismail Hassan, who had to pass Matric. before he could take the title of Prince!; he received a total of 18 guineas for this service).
+In January 1924 he had actually advertised his services as a tutor:

 From 1921 to 1947 he was a member of the executive of the Friends Education Council.32